Sleepw4lker/TameMyCerts/user-guide/why.md

 TameMyCerts is a policy module for Microsoft Active Directory Certificate Services (AD CS) enterprise certification authorities that enables security automation for a lot of use cases in the PKI field.

-It is developed in germany by PKI expert Uwe Gradenegger (<https://www.gradenegger.eu/>).
+It is developed in germany by PKI expert Uwe Gradenegger (<https://www.gradenegger.eu/>), with contributions from all over the world.

 The module supports, amongst other functions, inspecting certificate requests for certificate templates that allow the subject information to be specified by the enrollee against a defined policy.
 If any of the requested identities violates the defined rules, the certificate request automatically gets denied by the certification authority.
 Requested identities can also be mapped against Active Directory to apply restrictions based on group memberships, or even to pull certificate content from AD.

-Therefore, the module helps you to tame your certs!
+Therefore, the TameMyCerts policy module for Microsoft Active Directory Certificate Services helps you to tame your certs!
 It has already proven itself in countless productive deployments of enterprise-grade scale.

 TameMyCerts is Open Source Software.
 Find it on GitHub (<https://github.com/Sleepw4lker/TameMyCerts>).